The Story of Harris Funeral Homes

 You can make your tax-deductible gift right now to ensure that faith and freedom always have a strong legal defense.
 And when you do, your gift will further the impact of a $2 million challenge grant.

 Together, and with God’s help, we can protect freedom in America.
-Thank you for standing with Tom and others like him with your best gift today.

 About Alliance Defending Freedom